-However, is it not a complete solution to save your aloe.
+However, it is not a complete solution to save your Aloe plant from root rot.

 Signs of Root Rot in Aloe Plant

-If you are an experienced gardener, it might be easy for you to identify root rot in most cases as the leaves give it all away.
+If you are an experienced gardener, it might be easy to identify root rot in most cases, as the leaves give it all away.

-However, if you are a beginner to houseplants, you might have a hard time understanding the needs of your aloe plant.
+However, if you are a beginner to houseplants, you might have difficulty understanding your Aloe plant’s needs.

-But before that, let’s look at how you can distinguish between a healthy root and an unhealthy one.
+But before that, let’s distinguish between a healthy root and an unhealthy one.

 Aloe Root Rot vs. Healthy Roots